 Jack Welch, the renowned Management Guru and well-known as a CEO of GE classifies ‘Employee Engagement' as the first among three measurement techniques for the overall performance of the organization.
 He says, “There are only three measurements that tell you nearly everything you need to know about your organization’s overall performance: employee engagement, customer satisfaction, and cash flow.”
 He is placing ‘Team Engagement’ before customer satisfaction and a cash flow.’

 If we observe keenly, many organizations fail because they fail to focus on the employee well-being and team engagement.
-The companies put customer and revenue before employees unless the employees are encouraged through appropriate mentoring and team games, it will reflect negatively in their productivity.
+The companies put customer and revenue before employees.
+Unless the organisations plan for games for employees engagement periodically, it will reflect negatively in their productivity.
+When we insist on conducting games frequently, the companies need not go out every time which can make a big hole in the budget.
+There are numerous fun and powerful indoor employee engagement games that can be organised to develop highly motivated teams.

 Even if you have ‘No’ as an answer to any one of the above questions, it is high time to get them involved in team engagement activities.

-Unfortunately, team engagement activities are considered as a responsibility of ‘HR Function' in many organizations.
+Unfortunately, organising the employee engagement activities and games are considered as a responsibility of ‘HR Function' in many organizations.
 It is not entirely appropriate.
-Unless, the team engagement activities are designed in collaboration with the HR, project teams, achieving the results as aimed would be highly challenging.
+Unless, the engagement games for employees are designed in collaboration with the HR, project teams, achieving the results as aimed would be highly challenging.
 It requires brainstorming sessions, discussing various issues, analysing team effectiveness, defining the requirements, identifying the gaps between Employees engagement and productivity issues followed by the well-designed Employee Engagement activities.

 The author of ‘Employee Engagement 2.0, Kevin Kruse insists the fact, "Employee engagement advocates the emotional commitment of the employees towards the organization and its goals."